Harshi43/EquiText/README.md

-# Gender Bias Analysis Tool
+# Gender Bias Detector Tool

 ## Project Overview
 This tool analyzes and detects gender bias in NCERT textbook texts, aiming to promote equitable representation in educational content.
 It uses Python-based NLP and machine learning methods to assess: